Only Lovers Left Alive: Plot

-When Eve phones, she recognises Adam is despondent and decides to come to Detroit to comfort him.
+When Eve phones, she recognizes Adam is despondent and decides to come to Detroit to comfort him.
 Soon after she arrives, Adam goes out for more blood, and she discovers his revolver hidden under the bed with the wooden bullet.
-Her vampire senses reveal to her that the bullet is new, and she is worried.
+Her vampire senses reveal to her that the bullet is new, and she becomes worried.
 Eve confronts Adam when he returns, chiding him for wasting the life and opportunities he has to enjoy and appreciate the good things in the world, as well as their relationship.
-They spend their nights cruising the empty streets of Detroit, listening to music and playing chess.
-Their idyll is shattered by the arrival of Eve's younger sister, Ava, who gorges herself on their stash of the "good stuff".
+They spend their nights cruising the empty streets of Detroit, listening to music, and playing chess.

+The couple's idyll is shattered by the arrival of Eve's younger sister, Ava, who gorges herself on their stash of the "good stuff".
 Hungry for excitement, Ava persuades them to go out to a local club with Ian, where they hear Adam's music played by the band White Hills.
 Ava offers Ian a hit off the flask she secretly filled with blood and brought to the club, but Adam snatches it from her with supernatural speed and insists they leave.
-Before dawn, Ava accidentally kills Ian by drinking too much of his blood, for which Adam kicks her out of the house.
+Before dawn, Ava accidentally kills Ian by drinking too much of his blood, for which Adam throws her out of the house.

 Adam and Eve dispose of Ian's corpse in an acid pool in an abandoned factory.
 Ian's murder and the appearance of another group of Adam's fans at the house compel the couple to hastily return to Tangier with only what they can carry onto the plane.
 Desperately hungry, they visit Marlowe and learn that their old friend and mentor has been poisoned by accidentally drinking contaminated blood.
-They tease Marlowe about his long ruse, successfully hiding that he produced most of William Shakespeare's plays, before he dies.
-They return to the streets with the last flask of the "good stuff".
+They reminisce with Marlowe about his long ruse, successfully hiding that he was the true author of most of William Shakespeare's plays, before he dies.

+The couple return to the streets with the last flask of the "good stuff."
 When Eve takes Adam's cash and promises to return with a gift, he is captivated by the music from a nearby club, where Lebanese singer Yasmine Hamdan is finishing a haunting song.
 Eve reappears with a beautiful oud, and as they sit together contemplating their likely demise, they spot a pair of young lovers kissing.
-"What choice do we have?"
-Adam remarks; "I get the girl though."
+Adam and Eve approach the young couple with their fangs out.